MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/indicator-ip-domain.md

 ## IoC IP URL and domain policy conflict handling order

-Policy conflict handling for domains/URLs/IP addresses differ from policy conflict handling for Certs.
+Policy conflict handling for domains/URLs/IP addresses differ from policy conflict handling for certs.

 In the case were multiple different action types are set on the same indicator (for example, **block**,  **warn**, and **allow**,  action types set for Microsoft.com), the order those action types would take effect is: